OpenNebula/docs/source/advanced_components/applications_containerization/docker_host_provision_with_docker_machine.rst

     * Your OpenNebula Cloud must be accessible from your client computer.
     * The OpenNebula Docker application available in the Marketplace should have been imported into the OpenNebula cloud, you can find more information at :ref:`Docker Appliance Configuration <docker_appliance_configuration>`.

-This guide shows how to specify in the command line all the required attributes to create the Docker Engines.
+This guide shows how to specify all the required command line  attributes to create the Docker Engines.
 As an alternative you can specify a template registered in OpenNebula, in this case you can see all the available options at :ref:`Docker Machine Driver References <docker_machine_driver_reference>` section.

 Step 1 - Install Docker Machine OpenNebula Driver
 ================================================================================

 In order to install the Docker Machine OpenNebula Driver you just need to install the package `docker-machine-opennebula` available `here <https://opennebula.org/software/>`__ in your desktop.

-In case you already have it installed in the OpenNebula frontend (or any other host) you can copy instead the `docker-machine-driver-opennebula` file from the /usr/share/docker_machine path of the frontend into any folder in your desktop that is included in your $PATH.
+In case you already have it installed in the OpenNebula frontend (or any other host) you instead can copy the `docker-machine-driver-opennebula` file from the /usr/share/docker_machine path of the frontend into any folder of your desktop that is included in your $PATH.

 Step 2 - Configure Client Machine to Access the OpenNebula Cloud